centaurus22/ruhrpottmetaller-editor/README.md

 # rpmetaller-editor
 A web-based tool to store, manage and export information about concerts and festivals.

 I used this project to learn PHP and MySQL, so the code is safe but not as clean as it could be.
-The project will be rewritten later.
-Bug fixes will continue to be implemented.
+The project is currently being rewritten.
+Bug fixes will continue to be implemented in version 1.0.x.
 ## Licence
 This work is provided unter the terms of the MIT licence.
 Please take a look at the LICENSE file for the full text.
 ## Features